jamesshore/quixote/ROADMAP.md

 ## To Do: API docs and changelog

-* quixote.browser
-	* .roundsOffPixelCalculations()
-		* Compatibility note: IE 8, IE 11 round fractional pixel values to the closest integer.
-E.g., if the font size is 15px and an element is 0.5em wide, IE 8 and IE 11 will report that it is 8px wide rather than 7.5px.
 * PositionDescriptor.to()
 * ElementRendered's new descriptor properties (edge and size properties) - considers following scenarios
 	* whether element is off-screen (or partially off-screen)